Bony pelvis structure, types, organs, Differences between male & female pelvis

 - The dorsal surface is convex and rough.

-- It presents 4 posterior (dorsal) sacral foramina on each side They give exit for the dorsal rami of the upper four sacral nerves and terminal parts of the lateral sacral arteries.
+- It presents 4 posteriors (dorsal) sacral foramina on each side They give exit for the dorsal rami of the upper four sacral nerves and terminal parts of the lateral sacral arteries.

 - The tubercles in the median plane are called the spinous tubercles as they represent the fused spines of the sacral vertebrae and form together with the median sacral crest.